 When we receive your advice to cancel, we will cancel the insurance from the commencement date and refund any payments you have made (less any tax that may apply to your premium).
-You cannot exercise the right of cooling off if you have already made a claim under the Policy.
+You cannot exercise your rights under the cooling off period if you have already made a claim under the Policy.